Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Results

-Non-abelian FQH states are particularly interesting in strongly correlated topological systems, and their GMs can also be predicted in a similar fashion, assuming that they can be stabilised by realistic interactions adiabatically connected to Eq.(\ref{vint2}).
-For example the Pfaffian state at $\nu=1/(2n)$ can be understood as a condensate of paired composite fermions, each with one electron attached to $2n$ magnetic fluxes\cite{PhysRevB.47.7312, PhysRevB.77.075319}.
+Non-abelian FQH states are fascinating in strongly correlated topological systems.
+Their GMs can also be predicted similarly, assuming that they can be stabilized by realistic interactions adiabatically connected to Eq.~\eqref{vint2}.
+For example, the Pfaffian state at $\nu=1/(2n)$ can be understood as a condensate of paired composite fermions, each with one electron attached to $2n$ magnetic fluxes \cite{PhysRevB.47.7312, PhysRevB.77.075319}.
 The model states of these FQH phases all live within $\mathcal H^{\text{2bdy}}_{n-1}$.
-For short-range two-body interactions they will also all have two GMs, one within $\mathcal H^{\text{2bdy}}_{n-1}$, and the other within $\mathcal H^{\text{2bdy}}_{n-2}$.
+For short-range two-body interactions, they will also all have two GMs, one within $\mathcal H^{\text{2bdy}}_{n-1}$, and the other within $\mathcal H^{\text{2bdy}}_{n-2}$.